superinsight/superinsight-db/README.md

 ## What is Superinsight?

-Superinsight is a Machine Learning SQL Database, its main purpose is to provide machine learning features within the database so any applications and business intelligence software that utliize SQL can take advantage of AI capabilities.
+Superinsight is a Machine Learning Relational Database, its main purpose is to provide machine learning features within the database so any applications and business intelligence software that utliize SQL can take advantage of AI capabilities.
 Superinsight is build on top of PostgreSQL so you can take advantage of everything in PostgreSQL plus the ability to run machine learning operations using SQL statements.

 ## Docs